Orillusion/orillusion-web/docs/guide/graphics/lighting.md

 ## Global Illumination

-Nomal lighting system only considers the effect of light source directly irradiating the surface of the object, and does not calculate the light reflected or refracted by the light source through the surface of the object, that is, indirect lighting.
+Normal lighting system only considers the effect of light source directly irradiating the surface of the object, and does not calculate the light reflected or refracted by the light source through the surface of the object, that is, indirect lighting.
 Global illumination system can model indirect lighting to achieve more realistic lighting effects.
 See [Advanced GI](/guide/advanced/gi) for details.